MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-overview.md

 ms.subservice: m365-integrations
 ---

-# Microsoft 365 integrations for Field Service
+# Microsoft 365 integrations for Field Service overview

-Dynamics 365 Field Service integrates with Microsoft Outlook, Teams, and Viva Connections so that frontline workers and managers can create, view, and manage work orders within Outlook and Teams.
+Dynamics 365 Field Service integrations with Microsoft Outlook, Teams, and Viva Connections let frontline workers and managers create, view, and manage work orders in Outlook and Teams.
 A frontline manager is typically a service manager and dispatcher.
 A frontline worker is a technician, the one performing the repair or maintenance.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW18MMY]